Analyzing Crimson Wine Group (CWGL) and The Competition

 |$2.09 billion

-Crimson Wine Group’s peers have higher revenue and earnings than Crimson Wine Group.
-Crimson Wine Group is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.
+Crimson Wine Group’s competitors have higher revenue and earnings than Crimson Wine Group.
+Crimson Wine Group is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.

 Crimson Wine Group Ltd. engages in the production and sale of luxury wines.
 The firm operates through the following segments: Wholesale and Direct to Consumer.
 It also operates as an owner and operator of boutique, estate-based wineries that produce wines in the regions of California, Oregon and Washington.
 The company was founded in 1991 and is headquartered in Napa, CA.